Building and Construction Labourer

 Building and construction labourers:

 - usually work eight-hour days, and may work weekends

 - work on construction and demolition sites, gardens, farms, roadsides and bushland

-- work outdoors in all types of weather, and in conditions that may be noisy, dirty and dangerous.
+- work outdoors in all types of weather, and in conditions that may be noisy, dirty and hazardous.

 What's the job really like?

 Why choose a career in building and construction – 1.32 mins.
 (Video courtesy of the Building and Construction Industry Training Organisation)

 Cody: You can work closely with other people.
 You can have a laugh at the same time as doing your job, doing your work.

 Cale: When I left school I wanted to be a builder.
 I went away from it, I worked as a snowboard instructor.
 The opportunity came up for the apprenticeship and I took it.
 I haven't looked back.

 Scott: I just love the atmosphere that you come to.
 You come to work, you're with a bunch of dudes who are here to do the same thing as you.
 There is no rivalry in it, its just camaraderie more so.